Wednesday, 14 December 2011

 Label Special: Project Squared

-Paul Cooper released his Amongst Strangers and What Else Is There LP’s on Project Squared’s parent label Project Mooncircle, a Berlin based hip hop imprint responsible for pressing up tracks for the likes of MF Doom and Onra.
-Paul Cooper’s melancholic DJ Shadow meets Katalyst style of sample production eventually made way for his inquisition into music more so geared for the dancefloor, not long after came Project Squared.
-‘My interest in hip hop really wained and I don’t think it has done anything interesting in a long time’ says Paul.
-“I enjoyed some of the Flying Lotus and Hudson Mohawke stuff but for me it hasn’t really changed or developed at all, either that or it’s gone too far off for me to feel.’
-So as hip hop took up ranks alongside Cooper’s back catalogue of Fatboy Slim and Pete Tong, a thirst for electronic dance music grew.
+Paul Cooper released his Amongst Strangers and What Else Is There LPs on Project Squared’s parent label Project: Mooncircle, a Berlin based hip hop imprint responsible for releasing music from the likes of MF Doom and Onra.
+Cooper’s melancholic DJ Shadow-meets-Katalyst style of sample production eventually made way for a move into music more so geared for the dancefloor, and not long after came the launch of Project Squared.
+"My interest in hip hop really wained and I don’t think it has done anything interesting in a long time," says Cooper.
+“I enjoyed some of the Flying Lotus and Hudson Mohawke stuff, but for me it hasn’t really changed or developed at all, either that or it’s gone too far off for me to feel."
+So as hip hop took up ranks alongside Cooper’s back catalogue of Fatboy Slim and Pete Tong, his thirst for club music grew.

 Project Squared's Initial Artists - From Left: Furesshu, Asusu, Skratch

-Late 2009, early 2010 saw the dubstep bubble per say close to popping.
-‘My taste at the time was still fifty percent dubstep, fifty percent techno.’
-States Cooper, a common thread among hip hop entrants to the world of electronic dance music.
-‘Through dubstep I found that I got into what you might call the Berghain, Ostgut wave of techno that had been making it’s way in since about 2007.
-There was a ten inch on Kontra which had a Marcel Dettman remix of Scuba, that was the first time I ever heard Marcel Dettmann.
-I had been listening to techno on the side but I’d never heard anything like that before.’
-Cooper attributes his transition into techno because of acts like Martyn and Kode 9 crossing over into the house and techno fray, a move also knowingly made by Commix, Instra:mental and a host others.
-This transition is however no mass exodus from the broken beat and two step styles of the aforementioned, as some of techno’s biggest stalwarts such as Surgeon, Lucy, Regis and Perc are famously making a name for themselves in techno for being everything broken and non-functional, genre bending in the process.
+"My taste at the time was still fifty-percent dubstep, fifty-percent technos" says Cooper, a common thread among many hip hop-turned-techno heads.
+"Through dubstep I found that I got into what you might call the Berghain, Ostgut wave of techno that had been making its way in since about 2007.
+There was a 10" on Kontra which had a Marcel Dettman remix of Scuba, that was the first time I ever heard Marcel Dettmann.
+I had been listening to techno on the side, but I’d never heard anything like that before," says Cooper.
+He attributes his transition into techno because of acts like Martyn and Kode 9 crossing over into the house and techno fray; a move also made by Commix, Instra:mental and a host others.

-Cooper’s search for new and undiscovered artists on Project Squared is a contributing factor to the labels modest success, earning its merits on its music, not big name remixes and rapid fire emails.
-The Estonian L-OW is another one of these artists, who also producers under an alias you’d expect to see graffitied on a suburban train station - 1DERL& (Wonderland).
-L-OW’s Pinpoint/Diver EP was the third release for the label and was Project Squared’s first thrust toward techno with two classic dub cuts.
-Asusu then saw a return to the label with PSQ004 with his No Kya EP featuring a remix from yet again another little known act, this time French dubstep producer F. Of the labels releases so far Project Squared’s most celebrated has been Furuesshu’s Lucid/All I Want EP, featuring a stellar Shifted remix that will no doubt feature in many of the up coming 2011’s best of lists.
-‘Furesshu’s Lucid/All I Want EP has been the most popular release for the label, it’s not as subtle and bit more immediate than some of the other releases.’
+Cooper’s search for new and undiscovered artists on Project Squared is a contributing factor to the label's modest success, earning its merit on the music, not big name remixers.
+The Estonian L-OW is another one of these artists, who also producers as 1DERL& (pronounced wonderland).
+L-OW’s Pinpoint / Diver EP was the third release for the label and was Project Squared’s first thrust toward techno with two classic dub cuts.
+Asusu then saw a return to the label with his No Kya EP, featuring a remix from yet again another little known act, this time French dubstep producer F. Of the label's releases so far, Project Squared’s most celebrated has been Furuesshu’s Lucid / All I Want EP, featuring a stellar Shifted remix that should feature in this years end of year lists.
+"Furesshu’s Lucid / All I Want EP has been the most popular release for the label, it’s not as subtle and bit more immediate than some of the other releases," Cooper feels.

-As the label grows so does its presence, internationally and locally.
-London is a city well known for its vast underground electronic music subculture, as well as the plethora of parties on offer every weekend, but it’s techno that’s taken a back seat to the urban sounds of the cities south or the house and disco orientation of the inner east.
-Only with the support of clubs like Corsica Studios and Cable now hoisting London’s techno flag, the genre is again starting to rear its head.
-Project Squared now up to it’s seventh release houses a roster of considerable talent but when asked about the possibility of a Project Squared label night in London Cooper is quick to dispel anything too outlandish ‘If it was to happen it would most likely be hosting room two somewhere.’
-Meanwhile in the techno savvy Berlin, through his HHV connections and label friend Skratch, a 2012 Project Squared label night may well be all the more possible and fruitful.
-Coopers fluctuating taste can be seen through Project Squared’s releases which constantly teeter on the edge of techno and the garaged influenced, but it’s the continuity in which Cooper has done so that keeps both sides of the fence signatories to the Project Squared Sound.
+Project Squared, now up to its seventh release, houses a roster of considerable talent, but when asked about the possibility of a Project Squared label night in London, Cooper is quick to dispel anything too outlandish.
+"If it was to happen it would most likely be hosting room two somewhere,’ he says.
+Meanwhile in the techno savvy Berlin, through his HHV connections and label friend Skratch, a 2012 Project Squared label night may well be more possible, and fruitful.
+Cooper's fluctuating taste can be seen through Project Squared’s releases, which constantly teeter on the edge of techno and the garaged influenced, but it’s the continuity in which Cooper has kept that keeps both sides of the fence signatories to the Project Squared Sound.

 1. Asusu - Taurean (Furesshu's Le Soleil Noir Mix) [Unreleased]